 15. Stroll through the fascinating ruins of the ancient Roman Empire in Italy’s capital

-Speaking of once in a lifetime experiences in Italy, Rome is certainly a dream destination.
-It’s a grandiose open air museum of that will make you feel as if you’re stepping inside a history book!
+Speaking of once-in-a-lifetime experiences in Italy, Rome is certainly a dream destination.
+It’s a grandiose open-air museum of that will make you feel as if you’re stepping inside a history book!
 There are countless treasures to explore, but a tour of the Colosseum, the place where emperors used to organize cruel gladiatorial games and grandiose events to increase their popularity, is an absolute must.

 17. Lose yourself in the magnificent treasures of the Vatican Museums

 The Vatican Museums in Rome are one of the world’s most extensive art collections, with countless pieces spread across 7 kilometers of galleries.
-I strongly suggest forgetting your strict travel schedules for a day and just enjoy the magic of this place with no hurry.
+I strongly suggest forgetting your strict travel schedules for a day and just enjoy the magic of this place in no hurry.
 Oh, and don’t leave without climbing to the top of the St. Peter’s dome, where some truly amazing views await you.

 18. Channel your inner Grand Tour traveler in Veneto’s Brenta Riviera

 The Brenta Riviera corresponds to the stretch of the river Brenta that flows between Venice and Padua.
 The landscape here is dotted with the stunning villas that wealthy Venetian families once built for their summer holidays and reached with a traditional boat called Burchiello.
 The area attracted many young Europeans on their Grand Tour and while nowadays the traditional boat has been replaced with a modern version for obvious reasons, the itinerary retains all the enchantment of those times.
 Architectural marvels include Villa Foscari, created by the legendary Andrea Palladio, and Villa Pisani, which served ad the Doge’s Palace on the mainland.